CodeGrind-Team/CodeGrind-Bot/README.md

 Distributed under the GPL-3.0 License.
 See [LICENSE](/LICENSE) for more information.

 However, some files are licensed differently.
-Specifically, the [`./main.py`](/main.py) and [`./bot.py`](/bot.py) files are licensed under the Apache License 2.0.
-These files include code from [Python-Discord-Bot-Template](https://github.com/kkrypt0nn/Python-Discord-Bot-Template) and require attribution as specified in their headers.
+Specifically, the [`src/main.py`](/src/main.py) and [`src/bot.py`](/src/bot.py) files are licensed under the Apache License 2.0.
+These files include code from [Python-Discord-Bot-Template](https://github.com/kkrypt0nn/Python-Discord-Bot-Template) and require attribution.

 ## Acknowledgements